khushveer007/tdm/README.md

 - Priority based download queueing system
 - Pause, resume, cancel, and delete for all downloads
 - Comprehensive download status tracking
+- Interactive format and quality selection for YouTube downloads

+### YouTube Downloads

+Paste a YouTube link into the add download dialog and TDM will fetch the available formats using `yt-dlp`.
+You can then pick the exact combination of video quality and format before the download starts.
+If the format list cannot be retrieved, the default `yt-dlp` behaviour is used.

 ## 🛠️ Installation